The One (2003 film)

 The One is a television film starring Richard Ruccolo and Meredith Monroe.
 It premiered on ABC Family in 2003.
 It was directed by Ron Lagomarsino.

 Plot summary

 A chef falls in love, but the object of his affections is already engaged, so he does not pursue a relationship.
-He is hired to cater the couple's wedding, and is torn between seeing his dream girl marry another and realizing his own happiness.
+He is hired to cater the couple's wedding, and is torn between seeing his dream girl marry another and realizing his happiness.

 The movie included Vanessa Carlton's "A Thousand Miles" as a romantic refrain.